-Oaxaca’s most famous cathedral is located in the north of town, and is never absent from a list of things to do in Oaxaca–for good reason.
+Oaxaca’s most famous cathedral is located in the north of town and is never absent from any list of the best things to do in Oaxaca–for good reason.

 Situated with a small square in front and botanical gardens to the rear, the area surrounding the church (despite its draw for tourists) is much quieter and more peaceful than the Zocalo to the south–a perfect area to relax in.

 What better way to explore a region renowned worldwide for its cuisine than by learning a bit about cooking it yourself?

 This cooking class will not only teach you how to cook Oaxacan dishes (complete with plenty of eating) but also includes a market tour.